Jesse Puljujärvi: Playing style

 According to statistics by Eero Mört, who specializes in puck performance reliability statistical methods, Puljujärvi's biggest challenge is puck carrying (analysis published in February 2016).
 In the Urheilulehti article written by Ilkka Palomäki, it is pointed out that it is typical for Puljujärvi to take disproportionately large risks when trying to deke the opponent.

-According to the Corsi analysis, Puljujärvi already played offensively in the SM-liiga.
+According to the Corsi analysis, Puljujärvi already played offensively in the Liiga.
 Later in the NHL, he was played especially in offensive zone starts and in superiority situations.
 When he was on the ice, Kärpät usually had more chances to score than the opponent on even strength.
 Jatkoaika.com's Antti Wennström also noticed that Puljujärvi tried to keep possession of the puck as long as possible.

 While playing in the AHL, Puljujärvi learned to change his playing style to suit the smaller rink and the North American style of play.
 By shaping his playing style, he got into better goal positions in his second NHL season.
 Sportsnet's journalist Andrew Berkshire, who specializes in statistical analysis, also emphasized Puljujärvi's play in the neutral zone.
 At the beginning of the season, Puljujärvi was the most effective player in his team in puck possessions, loose puck possessions and goals scored from them.

 Canadian The Sports Network expert Craig Button compared Puljujärvi to Blake Wheeler, but has since come to consider him more of a Jarome Iginla-like player.
 Puljujärvi himself has compared his own playing style to that of Evgeni Malkin.